ga-wdi-boston/code-retreat/README.md

 1. Silent Coder: no talking allowed in pair
 1. Flat Files: no nested conditionals
 1. Sandi's Rules: https://robots.thoughtbot.com/sandi-metz-rules-for-developers
-1. Git Happens: randomly during the exercise, lose any uncommitted code
+1. Git Happens: randomly during the exercise, lose any uncommitted code (git reset --hard HEAD~1)
 1. Hot Potato: only one can work at a time, switch 5 minutes, no communication, delete uncommitted code
 1. Free-for-all: no constraints